code-with-brian/frugal-thinker/README.md

 ## Usage

 Utilize the Frugal Thinker platform as a springboard for both financial acumen and personal betterment.
-We encourage you to explore the tools and articles, and even contribute your insights and stories.
+I encourage you to explore the tools and articles, and even contribute your insights and stories.

-## Contributing

-We believe in the power of community and collective improvement.
-Contributions to extend the breadth and depth of our content are warmly welcomed.

 ## License